ArjunB126/Take_Notes/README.md

 - **Note Management:** Create, edit, and delete notes with ease.
 - **Rich Text Editing:** Format your notes using a variety of text styling options.
 - **Data Persistence:** Notes are saved automatically, ensuring you never lose your important thoughts.

+### Prerequisites

+- Ensure you have a modern web browser installed.